 If your child isn’t very enthusiastic about brushing their teeth, try appealing to their interests.
 When it’s time to get them a new toothbrush, choose one that features their favorite character or their favorite colors.
 Some toothbrushes even play music to help them learn how long they should be brushing for.
 These features might help them look forward to brushing their teeth more!

 If your child doesn’t like the minty taste of toothpaste yet, consider trying a different flavor!
 Most grocery stores carry several different kid-friendly options, like strawberry!
-Many brands offer flavored, kid-friendly toothpastes with all natural ingredients that are safe to swallow.
-If you need some suggestions, ask your child’s pediatric dentist.
+Many brands offer flavored, kid-friendly toothpastes with all-natural ingredients that are safe to swallow.
+If you need some suggestions, ask your child’s Pediatric Dentist in Roswell.

 Take Them to the Pediatric Dentist!